gatsbyjs/gatsby/docs/blog/2017-09-26-embracing-graphql/index.md

 a nice starter push into GraphQL and many other advanced features the websites of the future will need to be performant.

-Sometimes we don’t do things because they are unfamiliar to us.
+Sometimes we don't do things because they are unfamiliar to us.
 Sometimes we need a little push.
 Thanks for the push Gatsby.
 The learning curve may seem daunting but the payoff is huge.
-Gatsby has become a powerful tool in my arsenal and I’m happy to have extended my development skills.
+Gatsby has become a powerful tool in my arsenal and I'm happy to have extended my development skills.